 After analysing the different options, I decided to build it out of wood.
 This choice allowed me to complete the 3D model in SolidWorks.
 Once I had figured out how to make almost all the parts, I started assembling the box.

-Here you can find the general process of how i made the 3D model.
+Here you can find the general process of how I made the 3D model.
 I used the same tools I learned in the 3D modeling week, check the page if you want a more detailed explanation of how to build in SolidWorks.

-At first I designed a machine that was supposed to have a disposing structure under the metal structure, but then my team sent me te 3D model of the machine and I had to change some things.
+At first I designed a machine that was supposed to have a disposing structure under the metal structure, but then my team sent me the 3D model of the machine and I had to change some things.

 If you work with machines it is important to wear the correct equipment: overalls, safety boots, safety glasses and preferably a face mask (otherwise you could end up with a sore throat like I did).
-Also make sure to pay full attention when using the maschines to prevent accidents.
+Also make sure to pay full attention when using the machines to prevent accidents.

 Try testing your project on scrap pieces first to avoid wasting material.